Colin Kaepernick has more support now, still long way to go

 "But we need to get to a point where people can understand and listen and appreciate his message from the beginning moving forward.”

 The NFL and its teams have voiced their support for equality and called for change.
-Players want to see more.
 In a video released Thursday night, 2018 NFL MVP Patrick Mahomes and several of his peers asked the league to “condemn racism and the systemic oppression of black people” and “admit wrong in silencing players from peacefully protesting.”

-The league issued a statement prior to the video saying: “We stand with the black community because black lives matter.
-Through Inspire Change, the NFL, players and our partners have supported programs and initiatives throughout the country to address systemic racism.
-We will continue using our platform to challenge the injustice around us.”

 Shanahan, who became coach of the 49ers after Kaepernick’s last season with the team, had strong words on the topic.